 Have you ever wondered why so many of us have achieved the very dreams we once chased as children, yet still feel an ache of emptiness deep within?
 Each day, we move closer to our goals, yet our hearts remain restless, burdened by anxiety and dissatisfaction.
-The truth is, in our pursuit of worldly success, we’ve drifted away from the deeper meaning that gives life its peace and direction, the true purpose of life in Islam, which connects every achievement and struggle back to our faith in Allah.
+The truth is, in our pursuit of worldly success, we’ve drifted away from the deeper meaning that gives life its peace and direction: the true purpose of life in Islam, which connects every achievement and struggle back to our faith in Allah.
+The purpose of life in Islam is to worship Allah—and this isn’t limited to prayer or fasting; but also includes every act done with the intention to please Allah, whether it’s earning through halal means to provide for our families or treating others with kindness and respect.

-Allah Almighty has cleared the purpose of life in Surah Adh-Dhariyat of the Holy Qur’an.
+Allah Almighty has clearly told us the purpose of life in Surah Adh-Dhariyat of the Holy Qur’an.

 وَمَا خَلَقْتُ الْجِنَّ وَالْإِنسَ إِلَّا لِيَعْبُدُونِ

-“And I did not create the jinn and mankind except to worship Me.”
-(51:56)
+“And I did not create the jinn and mankind except to worship Me” (Surat adh-Dhariyat: 56).

-Therefore, the purpose of life in Islam is very clear; the worship of Allah.
-And worship does not mean just prayers; it is a lifestyle, where we do all our tasks and perform all our roles while remembering Allah.
-Our work, parenting, every act of kindness becomes worship when we do it for Allah.
+Therefore, the purpose of life in Islam is indeed the worship of Allah.
+But worship does not mean endless prayers.
+Instead, worship is a lifestyle by which we do all our tasks and perform all our roles while remembering Allah.
+Holding back anger, practising patience in hardship, seeking wealth through halal means, fulfilling our responsibility as parents, saying salam to a stranger, looking after our neighbours—every act of kindness becomes worship when we do it purely for the sake of Allah.

-The purpose of life in Islam is not just being servants, but to act as the Khalifah.
+The purpose of life in Islam is to act as the khalifah of Allah on earth, which means being kind and just in dealing with all of His creation.
 We are entrusted by our Lord to live with peace, justice, mercy, and compassion.

 ٱلَّذِى خَلَقَ ٱلْمَوْتَ وَٱلْحَيَوٰةَ لِيَبْلُوَكُمْ أَيُّكُمْ أَحْسَنُ عَمَلًۭا وَهُوَ ٱلْعَزِيزُ ٱلْغَفُورُ

-“[He] who created death and life to test you [as to] which of you is best in deed and He is the Exalted in Might, the Forgiving.”
-(67:2)
+“[He] who created death and life to test you [as to] which of you is best in deed and He is the Exalted in Might, the Forgiving” (Surat al-Mulk: 2).

 Every success we get, and every failure we experience, is part of Allah’s divine plan to test us.
 The purpose of life in Islam is not to escape trials but to respond to them with faith in Allah and patience, knowing they are opportunities for spiritual growth.